Cover image for blog post on hiking the Narrows

 Hiking The Narrows

 At the Sinawava formation, the canyon narrows abruptly.
-The color and texture in the cliffs provides a clue as to the intersection of two different rock layers.
+The color and texture of the cliffs provide a clue as to the intersection of two different rock layers.
 Here, the Virgin River is forced to slice straight down.
 It has created a tight perpendicular gorge.
 The scenery here evolves constantly.
 Tons of sediment cascade down the river, especially during flash floods.

 Temple Of Sinawava